PdxCodeGuild/Programming101/practice/unit_3/exercise_1.md

 - Hint: The `math` module contains a function for calculating **square roots**.

+**Output**

+    A triangle adjacent sides of 3 and 4 has a hypotenuse of 5.0.

 ### **1.4**

 - Assign a number to a variable torepresent the `radius` of a circle.